Title

 Public land transportation operators and drivers are mandated to prominently display authorized fare matrices in their vehicles to ensure transparency and avoid disputes, with penalties for non-compliance escalating from fines to suspension of service.

-The main purpose is to properly disseminate the correct public land transportation fare rates and to avoid conflicts between passengers and drivers/conductors by requiring the display of authorized fare matrices in vehicles.
+To properly disseminate correct public land transportation fare rates and to avoid conflicts between passengers and drivers/conductors.

-All public land transportation service operators and drivers are directed to comply with the memorandum.
+All public land transportation service operators and drivers.

-The authorized fare matrix for the specific route granted to the operator must be displayed in a conspicuous place in the vehicle.
+The authorized fare matrix for the specific route granted to the operator.

-Suspension of the authority of the concerned unit (vehicle) for the third offense.
+Suspension of the authority of the concerned unit.

-They are available free of charge at the LTFRB Central Office.
+They are available in the LTFRB Central Office free of charge.

 Analyze Cases Smarter, Faster